 I'm not that interesting.
 I'm just a standard-issue white guy.

-I'm a writer and compulsive list maker.
-I construct sentences for sport, and being able to think strategically is just an added bonus.
-I’m also co-producer of Atlanta’s intersectional lit community Bleux Stockings Society.
+Rita is a senior copywriter, brand strategist and compulsive list maker.
+She constructs sentences for sport, and thinking strategically is just an added bonus.

-My strength lies in being able to identify target markets and use the right tone to best communicate client objectives.
-Finding human truths and making them palatable is kinda my thing.
+Her strength lies in identifying target markets and using the right tone to best communicate client objectives.
+Finding human truths and making them palatable is kinda her thing.

-As an early adopter and curator of content, I keep my fingers on the pulse of what is current across all mediums so I can have access to what's next.
+As an early adopter and curator of content, she keeps her fingers on the pulse of what's current across all mediums to have access to what's next.